 A back spasm is a painful contraction of a muscle.
-It can be felt anywhere along the spinal cord, but is commonly experienced in the lower back.
-Back spasms are often a symptom of more serious conditions.
+It can be felt anywhere along the spinal cord but is commonly experienced in the lower back.
+Typically, back spasms occur as a symptom of more serious medical conditions.
 They can be either acute or chronic and may persist if treatment is not sought at The Pain Center of Arizona.

-Diagnostic imaging could be used to see if arthritis or spinal discs are the cause of the back pain and an MRI machine can detect muscle issues.
+Diagnostic imaging could be used to see if arthritis or spinal discs cause back pain, and an MRI machine can detect muscle issues.
 Be sure to bring in all images or have your doctor send them to The Pain Center of Arizona before your next appointment.

-Injections are a great way to find out where the back pain is coming from and treat back spasms at the source.
-For example, if a patient has facet joint arthritis, a physician can administer a facet joint bock.
-Our physicians will work with the patient until they find a treatment that works best for them.
+Injections are a great way to find out where the back pain originates and treat back spasms at the source.
+For example, if a patient has facet joint arthritis, a physician can administer a facet joint block.
+Our physicians will work with the patient until they find the best treatment for them.

-We have locations across Arizona, including the Phoenix metropolitan, Northern and Southern areas!
-We take multiple insurance plans; click here to see if we take yours!
+We have locations across Arizona, including the Phoenix metropolitan, Northern, and Southern areas!
+We take multiple insurance plans; click here to see if we accept yours!
 To make an appointment and take the first step toward getting back into life, call us today at 1-888-PAINCENTER.
 We hope to see you soon!